to helpful

 Subcutaneous means “below the skin,” so SCIG is given in the fatty tissue just under the skin.

-Infusions usually take place at a healthcare facility, infusion center, or hospital, but some people receive infusions at home with a nurse, or even self-infuse after receiving instructions and appropriate training from their healthcare professional.
+Infusions usually take place at a healthcare facility, infusion center, or hospital, but some people receive infusions at home with a nurse after appropriate training, or even self-infuse after receiving instructions and appropriate training from their healthcare professional.

 SCIG needles icon.